arnold-c/CSDNoise/manuscript/manuscript.typ

 = Introduction

-Despite sustained advances over decades, infectious diseases still pose a substantial threat to human life, causing an estimated X number of infections, and Y deaths, per annum _*[REF]*_.
+Despite sustained advances over decades, infectious diseases still pose a substantial threat to human life, causing an estimated 33.8 B infections, and 57.0 M deaths, per annum in 2019 (rising to an estimated 67.9 M deaths in 2021, as a result of the COVID-19 pandemic) @GBDResults.
 For many diseases, effective and affordable vaccines have played a substantial role in reducing this burden, averting 154 million deaths since the introduction of the Expanded Programme on Immunization in 1974 @shattockContributionVaccinationImproved2024.
 As burden decreases with increasing control, dynamics may shift from predictable annual incidence to increasingly variable and episodic dynamics @grahamMeaslesCanonicalPath2019.
-Many populations have achieved apparent control, suffer from large-scale resurgent outbreaks due to the build up of susceptibles in the absence of persistent transmission _*[REF]*_.
+Many populations that have achieved apparent control, suffer from large-scale resurgent outbreaks due to the build up of susceptibles in the absence of persistent transmission @parumsReviewResurgenceMeasles2024 @masreshaProgressMeaslesElimination2023 @minettiLessonsChallengesMeasles2013.
-While rapid detection and response can minimize the impact of these outbreaks _*[REF]*_, early warning systems that can trigger pre-emptive action prior to outbreaks would be the ideal.
+While rapid detection and response has the potential to minimize the impact of these outbreaks @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012 @dergiadesEffectivenessGovernmentPolicies2022, early warning systems that can trigger pre-emptive action prior to outbreaks would be the ideal.

-Infectious disease surveillance systems are crucial for detecting outbreaks @murrayInfectiousDiseaseSurveillance2016 @DiseaseSurveillance, and could be leveraged to anticipate the risk of outbreaks _*[REF]*_.
+Infectious disease surveillance systems are crucial for detecting outbreaks @murrayInfectiousDiseaseSurveillance2016 @DiseaseSurveillance, and could be leveraged to anticipate the risk of outbreaks @brettAnticipatingEpidemicTransitions2018 @brettAnticipatingEmergenceInfectious2017 @drakeStatisticsEpidemicTransitions2019.
-Outbreak detection and response systems are reactive in nature; cases are collated, counted, and if a pre-determined threshold is met or breached, an action is undertaken (e.g., preliminary investigation, or reactive vaccination campaign) _*[REF]*_.
+Outbreak detection and response systems are reactive in nature; cases are collated, counted, and if a pre-determined threshold is met or breached, an action is undertaken (e.g., preliminary investigation, or reactive vaccination campaign) @worldhealthorganizationOperationalThresholds2014 @worldhealthorganizationMeaslesOutbreakGuide2022.
-However, due to the exponential trajectory of incidence in the early stages of an outbreak, the reactive nature necessarily results in excess infections that cannot be prevented _*[REF]*_.
+However, due to the exponential trajectory of incidence in the early stages of an outbreak, the reactive nature necessarily results in excess infections that cannot be prevented @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @azmanUrbanCholeraTransmission2012.
 To limit the burden of disease, ideally, epidemiologists could utilize the output of a surveillance system (e.g., the trend in cases of a pathogen) to predict the risk of a future outbreak, triggering a _proactive_ action, such as a preventative vaccination campaign.

-The risk of an outbreak can be quantified in terms of the effective reproduction number, $R_"E"$, defined as the expected number of secondary cases due to each infectious individual _*[REF]*_.
+The risk of an outbreak can be quantified in terms of the effective reproduction number, $R_"E"$, defined as the expected number of secondary cases due to each infectious individual @vynnyckyIntroductionInfectiousDisease2010a.
 $R_"E" = 1$ represents a "critical transition", below which epidemics should not spread, and above which outbreaks should propagate.
 There has been growing interest, in many fields, to identify and develop early warning signals (EWS) that are predictive of the approach to such critical transitions in dynamical systems @schefferEarlywarningSignalsCritical2009 @schefferForeseeingTippingPoints2010 @dakosSlowingEarlyWarning2008 @drakeEarlyWarningSignals2010 @boettigerQuantifyingLimitsDetection2012.
 The appeal of an alert system based upon EWS metrics is that they are model-free, only requiring the calculation of summary statistics of a time series.